Manuramv/CurrencyConverter/README.md

 # Further Enhancements(Improvements that could be done to this App)
 - Since this app has single screen I din't add the base classes.
 In future if this app is developed with multiple features we can implement this.
 - Currently there is a fluctuation in the UI when the keyboard is disappear/dismissing after pushing the views up. `android:windowSoftInputMode=adjustResize|stateAlwaysHidden` causing the issue.
 I didn't pay much attention to resolve this at the moment.
+- We can use `Coroutines` and remove the RxJava.